 No costs to you — There are serious costs to prosecuting an injury lawsuit, and defendants use delaying tactics to drive those costs up.
 If you are out of work and are having trouble meeting your medical bills, can you really afford to finance your litigation?
 Fortunately, our injury attorneys work on a contingency fee basis, which means there are no upfront costs to you, and you pay us nothing until you recover compensation through a settlement or jury award.

 After experiencing an injury, many people fail to seek legal representation for their insurance claims or lawsuits due to the perceived expenses.
 Few people can afford to pay legal fees out of pocket, and finances can become very strained after a serious accident.
-At Salter, Healy, Rivera & Heptner, we recognize these circumstances and charge a contingency fee for maximum affordability.
+At Salter, Healy, Rivera & Heptner, we recognize these circumstances and our injury lawyers charge a contingency fee for maximum affordability.

 Under a contingency fee arrangement, you will not be charged legal fees unless our lawyers secure compensation in your case.
 If we do obtain an award on your behalf, we will take an agreed-upon percentage as payment.
 This arrangement limits your out-of-pocket costs and makes legal representation more accessible.
 Your St. Petersburg personal injury lawyer will discuss your contingency fee agreement in detail at the beginning of your case so that you understand what to expect.

-If you are seeking compensation for an accident, please do not hesitate to call our office to set up a free consultation with our experienced St. Petersburg personal injury attorneys.
+If you are seeking compensation for an accident, please do not hesitate to call our law office to set up a free consultation with our experienced St. Petersburg personal injury attorneys.
 We will make sure you are informed about your case, you know what steps you need to take, and you are on track to get the compensation you deserve.
 We want to make sure you have the best shot at full compensation.
 Please call us today to get started on your personal injury case.